 The term and concept of personal data are defined in the EU General Data Protection Regulation (GDPR) and its German counterpart EU Datenschutz-Grundverordnung (DSGVO).
 As stated in this regulation, personal data consists of all information which applies to an identified or identifiable natural person.
 Some examples of what is meant by personal data in this context are your legal name, your address, your telephone number or your birth date.

-Unless otherwise specified in the following sections, basically no personal data are collected, processed or used as a consequence of utilising our websites.
-When you launch our website, some data are transferred, such as URL, date and time of access, the amount of transmitted data in bytes, the source or link from which you accessed the website, the web browser used, the operating system used, the IP-address used.
+Unless otherwise specified in the following sections, only technical information that is technically necessary is transmitted when you use our websites for informational purposes.When you launch our website, some data are transferred, such as URL, date and time of access, the amount of transmitted data in bytes, the source or link from which you accessed the website, the web browser used, the operating system used, the current IP-address of the of the terminal device used.
 This information is stored for seven days and thereafter deleted.

 Karl Kübel Stiftung für Kind und Familie, Darmstädter Straße 100, 64625 Bensheim, Germany